SAM-orb/student-performance-analyis/README.md

 This project explores a dataset of student grades and performance metrics to identify key factors that influence academic perfomance.
 The goal of this analysis is to uncover trends related to student demographics, study habits, and other variables to provide actionable insights for improving educational outcomes.

 ## 🛠️ Tools & Technologies Used
-* **Google Sheets: Data cleaning, advanced data formatting, statistical analysis, and data visualization.
+* Google Sheets: Data cleaning, advanced data formatting, statistical analysis, and data visualization.
-* **SQL: Data manipulation, and querying.
+* SQL: Data manipulation, and querying.
+* Tableau: Data visualization

 ## 🗂️ Data Source
 The dataset contains 395 records of student data, including attributes such as attendance, study time, parental education level, lifestyle and social factors